 Drinking a moderate amount of black tea (one to four cups a day) may boost blood pressure slightly, but the effect does not last long.
 And drinking this amount of black tea is not associated with long-term high blood pressure.

 Preliminary studies in people show that a black tea supplement can boost metabolism and increase blood pressure.
 Changes in blood pressure can be a concern.
-However, a small increase may be helpful for people who have dizziness due to low blood pressure when they stand up.

 Optimal doses of black tea have not been established.
 Supplement ingredients and quality may vary widely.
 This makes it hard to set a standard dose.